 Skip to main content

-You can follow these instructions to deploy Dremio in Kubernetes provisioned through a cloud provider or running in an on-premises environment.
+You can follow these instructions to deploy Dremio on Kubernetes provisioned through a cloud provider or running in an on-premises environment.

 Prerequisites

-Before deploying Dremio to Kubernetes, you must make sure you have the following:
+Before deploying Dremio on Kubernetes, ensure you have the following:

 • A hosted Kubernetes environment to deploy and manage the Dremio cluster.

-Each Dremio release is tested against Amazon EKS, Azure AKS, and GCP GKE to ensure compatibility.
-Dremio also has successful customers deployed on OpenShift and Rancher.
-If you have a containerization platform built on top of Kubernetes but not listed here, please contact your provider and Dremio Account Team regarding compatibility.
+Each Dremio release is tested against Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Engine (GKE), and Google Kubernetes Engines (GKE) to ensure compatibility.
+If you have a containerization platform built on top of Kubernetes that is not listed here, please contact your provider and the Dremio Account Team regarding compatibility.

-• Helm 3 set up on a local machine to run Helm commands.
-For installation instructions, refer to Installing Helm.
+• Helm 3 installed on your local machine to run Helm commands.
+For installation instructions, refer to Installing Helm in the Helm documentation.

 • A local kubectl configured to access your Kubernetes cluster.
-For installation instructions, refer to Installing kubectl.
+For installation instructions, refer to kubectl in the Kubernetes documentation.

-• Object Storage: AWS S3 (including S3-Compatible, e.g., Minio), Azure Storage, and GCP Cloud Storage.
+• Object Storage: Amazon S3 (including S3-compatible, e.g., MinIO), Azure Storage, or Google Cloud Storage (GCS).

 Additional Prerequisites for the Enterprise Edition